 One big decision most of us face is choosing an apartment.
 So how do you go about making the best decision?
 It's straightforward if you don't have any exceptional circumstances.
 If you're methodical, practical and prioritize your needs narrowing down your options the ideal suite will fall into your lap – that is, if the vacancy rate in your city is not extraordinarily low, which complicates matters and may make you compromise down from your ideal situation.
 Under normal market conditions the descending 5 items on your checklist should look like the one below.

-One last item to consider are the costs for moving.
+One last item to consider is the costs of moving.
 These are one-time financial events when you move, and they can be significant, so choose your apartment wisely the first time so you can avoid multiple moving expenses.

 High-rise or mid-rise?
 Detached house or suite within a house?
 Rental condo or townhouse?
 You have choices, and you probably have preferences.
 'I want a view.'
 High-rise might be for you.
 'I would like to have a backyard with a garden.'
 Definitely a house or townhouse situation.
 'I can't carry my groceries up 3 flights of stairs', or 'I get vertigo easily', these perimeters are easy to figure out, they're a combination of both life-style desires and personal barriers.
 Sit down, write out your list and again, make sure that they are prioritized in some fashion, as compromise is part of nearly every decision, and some things are easier to give up over others.